-This will be the world premiere screening of the first films produced under the auspices of the $200,000 Lexus Australia Short Film Fellowship.
-The Fellowship recipients, four exceptionally talented Australian writer-directors - Anya Beyersdorf, Brooke Goldfinch, Alex Murawski and Alex Ryan - will be at the festival to introduce their work.
+This was the world premiere screening of the first films produced under the auspices of the $200,000 Lexus Australia Short Film Fellowship.
+The Fellowship recipients were four exceptionally talented Australian writer-directors - Anya Beyersdorf, Brooke Goldfinch, Alex Murawski and Alex Ryan.

-The 2017 Fellows will be announced at the Lexus Australia Short Film Fellowship Gala screening, Tuesday 13 June.
+The 2017 Fellows were announced at the Lexus Australia Short Film Fellowship Gala screening, Tuesday 13 June, 2017.

-For the second year, up to four Fellowship winners will receive $50,000 each to produce their next short film, to premiere at the Sydney Film Festival in 2018.
+For the second year, four Fellowship winners received $50,000 each to produce their next short film, to premiere at the Sydney Film Festival in 2018.

 The largest cash fellowship ($200,000) for short film in Australia.
 The Lexus Australia Short Film Fellowship aims to develop and foster new talent by allowing young filmmakers to be assessed by key industry figures and premiere their work at Sydney Film Festival.
 The Fellowship provides a launching pad for the careers of emerging Australian talent and ultimately contributes to the longevity of the medium, and the Australian filmmaking industry.